MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-managment.md

 The friendly name of the certificate to find.
 Use this parameter instead of the Identity parameter if multiple certificates might match this criteria.
 The Identity parameter can only return a single certificate.

 **`[-Store {EndEntity | Intermediate | Pending | Root}]`**
 Specifies the certificate store to search.
-If this parameter isn't specified, all certificate stores will be searched.
+If this parameter is not specified, all certificate stores will be searched.

 **`[-InUse]`**
 Specifies to only return certificates that are directly assigned to SharePoint objects (that is, currently in use).